What is the Melting Point of Aluminum and its Alloys?

 • Hydraulic tubes

+6061 is another Aluminum alloy with different physical and temperature properties.
+Because of its strength and robustness, manufacturers often use it to build different products.
 The melting temperature ranges from 580 to 650 degrees Celsius.
-On the Fahrenheit scale, it is 1080 to 1205 degrees
+On the Fahrenheit scale, it is 1080 to 1205 degrees.
+This aluminum alloy has the following applications.

 • Automotive parts